 - Regional styles

-- 1. Origins of the Traditional Romanian Wedding Dress
+- 1. Origins and Historic Influences of the Traditional Romanian Wedding Dress

 - 2. Cultural Symbolism in Romanian Wedding Dresses

-- 3. Crafting Traditional Romanian Wedding Dresses: Techniques and Artistry
+- 3. Techniques and Artistry in Romanian Wedding Dresses

 - 5. Regional Styles of Romanian Wedding Dresses

-- 6. Modern Brides Embracing Traditional Romanian Attire
+- 6. Modern Brides and Traditional Romanian Attire

 - FAQ

-1. Origins of the Traditional Romanian Wedding Dress
+1. Origins and Historic Influences of the Traditional Romanian Wedding Dress

 2. Cultural Symbolism in Romanian Wedding Dresses